|

 world, and incredible architecture.

-sell you tourist tat or serve you dinner the, Chinese are
+you tourist tat or serve you dinner the, Chinese are experts in

-it can be satisfying, and rarely will you find such a diverse
+satisfying, and rarely will you find such a diverse range of

-range of cuisine as in China.
-From recognisable chicken dishes
+cuisine as in China.
+From recognisable chicken dishes to

 interest for visitors whether it’s trying new things or playing